19 Unforgettable Activities to do With Grandchildren

 I didn’t get the make a funny face memo!

-My style of grand-mothering is mostly just hanging out with the girls and doing activities or cuddling on the couch watching a show.
+My style of grand-mothering is hanging out with the girls and doing activities or cuddling on the couch watching a show.
 Unforgettable activities are anything you spend time doing with your grandchildren.

 To be an unforgettable grandparent, you need to do memorable things with your grandchildren and I’m going to share some of my ideas.